 South Dakota Board of Regent Policy requires unmarried students to live on-campus during their first two years of school.
 Specifically, the policy reads as follows: "Students who are enrolled at a university for a minimum of six (6) on-campus credits are required to live in on-campus housing during the first two (2) years following their high school graduation.
 Institutions may grant waiver exceptions to the housing requirement based on the waiver exceptions."

-Residence Life has 5 Standards of Living.
+Residence Life has five Standards of Living.
 Standards of Living are specifically designed to optimize living conditions in the residence halls.
 BHSU is a dry campus, no alcohol is permitted on BHSU property.

 Yes, our refund policy is based on a percentage that reduces as the semester proceeds.
-Please email or call our office (605) 642-6464 to determine the amount of refund you'd receive depending on the date you plan to withdraw.
+Please email or call our office at 605.642.6464 to determine the amount of refund you'd receive depending on the date you plan to withdraw.

-Room deposits are refundable if notice of contract cancellation is postmarked and mailed to the Department of Residence Life no later than July 1 for contracts beginning Fall Semester and December 1 for contracts beginning Spring Semester.
+Room deposits are refundable if notice of contract cancellation is postmarked and mailed to the Department of Residence Life no later than July 1 for contracts beginning the fall semester and December 1 for contracts beginning the spring semester.